aidanjabb/Stopwatch/README.md

 # Stopwatch

-•	Fully functional Android app with timer, stopwatch, and world clock
-•	Features include action bar (v7 appcompat library) and tabs (design support library)
+This is a fully functional Android app with a timer, stopwatch, and world clock.
+Features include action bar (v7 appcompat library) and tabs (design support library)